I’m about to begin consulting for Bitnation as their finance officer.

 Next week I begin working with Bitnation as their finance officer.
 I’m excited about this because I get to work on a really ambitious project using new technology to do something innovative and valuable.

-Bitnation’s purpose is to offer the same services as governments do, in a way that delivers more benefit to ordinary citizens.
+Bitnation’s purpose is to offer the same services as governments do, in a way that delivers more benefit to users.

 In many parts of the world dysfunctional or unjust governments represent a huge obstacle to improving everyday life, the progress and achievement that many people can hope to realise is limited because of this.